Sarah Blagden: Early life and education

 Sarah Blagden was born in Aldershot, Hampshire in 1969.
 Her father was Brigadier Patrick Blagden, a renowned mine clearance expert.
-She was educated in Haslemere in Surrey and later received a BSc in pharmacology in 1991 and a medical degree (MBBS) at Charing Cross and Westminster Medical School, University of London in 1994.
+She was educated in Haslemere in Surrey, and later received a BSc in pharmacology in 1991 and a medical degree (MBBS) at Charing Cross and Westminster Medical School, University of London in 1994.

-In 2004 she received a PhD (as CRUK Clinical Fellow) in fruit fly genetics in the laboratory of Prof David Glover at Cambridge University.
+In 2004, she received a PhD (as CRUK Clinical Fellow) in fruit fly genetics in the laboratory of Professor David Glover at Cambridge University.

 Career

-After Blagden completed her medical training and subsequent specialist training in Medical Oncology at Addenbrooke's Hospital in Cambridge and the Royal Marsden Hospital she went on to hold a Clinical Fellowship at the Institute of Cancer Research's Drug Development Unit.
-She was appointed to Senior Lecturer and Honorary Consultant at Imperial College in 2006 and became a Director of Imperial's Early Cancer Trials Unit.
+After Blagden completed her medical training and subsequent specialist training in Medical Oncology at Addenbrooke's Hospital in Cambridge and the Royal Marsden Hospital, she went on to hold a Clinical Fellowship at the Institute of Cancer Research's Drug Development Unit.
+She was appointed as Senior Lecturer and Honorary Consultant at Imperial College in 2006, and became a Director of Imperial's Early Cancer Trials Unit.
 While at Imperial, Blagden established a laboratory studying the dysregulation of mRNA translation in cancer.
 This group was the first to describe the human gene LARP1 and identify it as an RNA binding protein involved in ovarian cancer.

 Blagden was also a chief/principal investigator for a number of national and international clinical studies.
 She is a Researcher and Professor of Experimental Oncology at the University of Oxford in the department of oncology.

 She was a cofounder of the LARP Society, a scientific society dedicated to the study of La-related family of proteins.
 She serves on the Editorial Board of the British Journal of Cancer.
-In 2015 Blagden founded Prenostics a company dedicated to researching early cancer biomarkers.
+In 2015, Blagden founded Prenostics a company dedicated to researching early cancer biomarkers.